RGivisiez/Blood-Vessel-Segmentation/README.md

 ![Chicken Egg Blood Vessel Segmentation (WIP)](images/vessel-egg.png)
 |:--:|
 | *Segmentation of Blood Vessels from Chicken Eggs* |
-Notice that, there is some blood vessel in the background that should be ignored by the algorithm.
+Notice that there is some blood vessel in the background that should be ignored by the algorithm.

 Labels:
 - White: Segmentation made by hand.
 (Ground Truth)